-Professor Vaughan Lowe QC
+Professor Vaughan Lowe KC

 Essex Court Chambers